YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 EIP-1967 also references a Beacon address slot.

+**Implementation address** - Located in a unique storage slot in the beacon contract.
+The beacon address lives in a unique storage slot in the proxy contract.

+**Upgrade logic** - Upgrade logic typically lives in the beacon contract.

 ##### Contract Verification
 * Yes, most evm block explorers support it.

 ### Use cases
-* If you have a need for multiple proxy contracts that can all be upgraded at once by upgrading the Beacon.
+* If you have a need for multiple proxy contracts that can all be upgraded at once by upgrading the beacon.
 * Appropriate for situations that involve large amounts of proxy contracts based on multiple implementation contracts.
 The beacon proxy pattern enables updating various groups of proxies at the same time.

 ### Pros
 * Easier to upgrade multiple proxy contracts at the same time.

 ### Cons
-* Gas overhead of getting the Beacon contract address from storage, calling Beacon contract, and then getting the implementation contract, plus the extra gas required by using a proxy.
+* Gas overhead of getting the beacon contract address from storage, calling beacon contract, and then getting the implementation contract, plus the extra gas required by using a proxy.
 * Adds additional complexity.

 ### Examples